SirRicSteel/TheosResearch.org/governance/THEOS_FAQ.md

 **Functional Time** is the philosophical and technical foundation of THEOS wisdom accumulation.

 **Definition:**
-> Past consequences shape future constraints without requiring memory of specific events or consciousness of temporal continuity.
+> Past consequences shape future constraints without requiring memory of specific events or recursive refinement of temporal continuity.

 **Key Properties:**
 - **Consequence-based** (not preference-based)